jozsarato/PyEyeSim/README.md

 this is a library for eye-movement comparison

-The ultimate goal of the library is to make advanced fixation map statistics (eg: entropy) and scanpath comparison  accesible (hidden markov model based, and saccade angle based).
+The ultimate goal of the library is to make advanced fixation map statistics (eg: entropy) and scanpath comparison  accesible (hidden markov model based, and saccade direction based).

 The library also provides general descripitve statistics about eye-movements.
 It is intended to work with ordered fixation data. (a row for each fixation), that is loaded into a pandas dataframe.